Why Menomonee Falls?

 - Old Falls Village historical park and living history museum

 - 2,500+ acres of public open space including 16 parks and 30 miles of recreational trails

 The Village is committed to responsive and effective government services including public safety, library, public works, parks and engineering services.
 Our community is also served by two award winning public school districts and Froedtert Community Memorial Hospital.
 Local services highlights include:

-• A recreation department with dozens of programs serving over 15,000 registered participants a year
+- A recreation department with dozens of programs serving over 11,000 unique customers a year

 - School districts which perform well above state averages on proficiency tests and ACT exams

 Residents and businesses benefit from convenient access to everything the Milwaukee region has to offer with tens of thousands of jobs (over 32,000 are located within Menomonee Falls alone) nearby, major cultural and entertainment venues in Milwaukee less than a half hour away, and the beauty of Lake Country, the Kettle Moraine and Lake Michigan even closer.
 The Village is: